 - First, the Browser looks up the destination server.
 If requested object is in DNS cache, it uses that information.
 Otherwise, DNS querying is performed until the destination server's IP address is found.

 - Then, your browser opens a TCP connection to the destination server and sends the request according to Hypertext Transfer Protocol (HTTP).
 This step is much more complex with HTTPS.

 - The server looks up the required resource (if it exists) and responds using HTTP protocol, sends the data to the browser.
 Browser receives HTTP response and may close the TCP connection, or reuse it for another request.

 The Model-View-Controller (MVC) is a widely adopted software design pattern utilized for constructing user interfaces.
 It effectively partitions the program logic into three interconnected elements: the model, responsible for managing the data; the view, focused on presenting the user interface; and the controller, serving as the mediator for application logic.
 Each of these components is purposefully designed to handle specific development aspects within an application, promoting separation of concerns and maintainability.

 In the context of web development using the MVC pattern, incoming requests are routed to a controller component, which acts as the application logic orchestrator.
-The controller interacts with the model, leveraging its functionalities to execute actions or retrieve data.
+The controller interacts with the model, using its functionalities to execute actions or retrieve data.
 After processing the request, the controller selects an appropriate view to present to the user, supplying it with the necessary data from the model.
 The view then renders the final page based on the provided data, culminating in the user interface presented to the user.